cbg-ethz/V-pipe/README.md

 ### Docker

-Note: the docker image is only setup with components to run the workflow for HIV and SARS-CoV-2.
+Note: the docker image is only setup with components to run the workflow for HIV and SARS-CoV-2 virus base configurations.
-Using V-pipe with other viruses might require internet connectivity for additional software components.
+Using V-pipe with other viruses or configurations might require internet connectivity for additional software components.

 Populate the `samples` directory and create `config.yaml` or `vpipe.config`.
 For example, the following config file could be used: